 - You can make the game more engaging by increasing the complexity of the maze.

 Different games and activities can play an essential role in the development of a five-year-old.
-Plan a mix of activities to improve the various skills of the child.
+Plan a mix of activities to improve the various skills of the child while also accounting for safety in every form.
 Involve your child’s sibling, friends, or even family members to make these activities more fun, social, and engaging.